unstoppabledomains/browseth/docs/_docs/wallets/wallets.md

 #### Interact with wallets using Browseth

-These packages are for account managment, sending transactions, and signing messages for each wallet (current support and planned support below).
+These packages are for account management, sending transactions, and signing messages for each wallet (current support and planned support below).

 * Support: